imbcmdth/deFunc/README.md

 One thing to note: Even though the *callback* parameter is the third parameter in the original function (*fubar*), when you wrapped *fubar* with **deFunc**, *callback* became the second **required** parameter. **deFunc** is only concerned with required parameters.

-That means when you go to wrap your function a second time, the position of arguments has changed because only required parameters are able to be **deFunc**'d.
-In fact, **deFunc** will throw an error if you try to pass more default options than there are required parameters remaining.
+That means when you go to wrap your function a second time, the *offset* has changed because only required parameters are able to be **deFunc**'d.
+In fact, **deFunc** will throw an error if you try to pass more *defaults* than there are required parameters remaining.